heutelbeck/sapl-policy-engine/sapl-documentation/2_8_FunctionsAndAttributes.md

 The authorization subscription provides a **snapshot** of what the PEP knows when making the request.
 Once sent, these attributes do not change unless the PEP creates a new subscription.
 This works well for stable data like usernames or resource identifiers, but many authorization decisions depend on **dynamic conditions** that change over time.

 Because the authorization protocol is based on the PDP pushing decisions to the PEP (not the PEP pushing updated attributes), **dynamic attributes must come from PIPs**.
-This is why time-based policies use `<time.now>` rather than expecting the PEP to include timestamps - the PDP needs to access time continuously, not just at subscription creation.
+This is why time-based policies use `<time.now>` rather than expecting the PEP to include timestamps: the PDP needs to access time continuously, not just at subscription creation.

 PIPs enable both: